bitlap/smt/README.md

 If that doesn't work, google for alternatives.

 In version scala`2.13.x`, the functionality of macro paradise has been included in the scala compiler directly.
 However, you must still enable the compiler flag `-Ymacro-annotations`.
-Please see examples from `examples212` sub-project.